 “A Star Is Born (2018)” by Bradley Cooper

 I really wasn’t expecting anything from this film, which is probably why I loved it so much.
 Being also the most talked about movie of the year, A Star is Born is a powerful musical directed by Bradley Cooper starring Lady Gaga, who also composed the songs with the actor.
 Despite being a story that has been told three times in the past, Bradley Cooper makes the film extremely modern and relevant, resulting in a beautiful and touching drama about fame and loss, which gave both Oscar nominations.

 Probably one of the most original horror movies of the decade, including one of this year’s best performances by a female actress; Hereditary is very unique for its original script, which takes you to different places in forms that we have never seen before in a genre film.
 Mixing themes of death, loss, family and religion, Ari Aster’s debut is an incredible voyage through absurdity and fear, resulting in one of the best horror movies of this decade.

 “Black Panther (2018)” by Ryan Coogler

-Nothing seems more right than finishing this article with Black Panther, the first super-hero movie made entirely with african-american actors which was also the first Marvel movie to be nominated for an Academy Award of Best Picture.
-Even though I thought it was just a good super-hero movie, Black Panther’s relevance and importance comes through the representiveness that stands within the Hollywood and the cultural and political question it raises by imagining the development of a country that have been exploited since the beginning.
+Nothing seems more right than finishing this article with Black Panther, the first super-hero movie made entirely with African-American actors which were also the first Marvel movie to be nominated for an Academy Award of Best Picture.
+Even though I thought it was just a good super-hero movie, Black Panther’s relevance and importance come through the representativeness that stands within the Hollywood and the cultural and political question it raises by imagining the development of a country that has been exploited since the beginning.